OpenEvalProject/evals/manuscripts/elife-64830/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/64830/elife-64830-fig2-v2.jpg)

 **Figure 2.:** The brain neuropeptides were quantitatively compared between nurse bees (NBs), pollen foragers (PFs), and nectar foragers (NFs) of Apis mellifera ligustica (AML) and Apis cerana cerana (ACC).
 The up- and downregulated peptides are indicated by yellow and blue colors, respectively.
 Color intensity indicates the relative expressional level, as noted in the key.
 Letters A, B, and C on the right represent significant differences between NBs and PFs, NBs and NFs, and PFs and NFs in AML, respectively; a, b, and c represent significant differences between NBs and PFs, NBs and NFs, and PFs and NFs in ACC, respectively; X, Y, and Z represent significant differences of NBs, PFs, and NFs between AML and ACC, respectively.
 For detailed quantitative comparison results, see Figure 2—source data 1, 2, and 3.
-Figure 2—source data 1.Apis mellifera ligustica workers.
-Figure 2—source data 2.Apis cerana cerana workers.
-Figure 2—source data 3.Apis cerana cerana and Apis mellifera ligustica.

-## TRP signaling inhibited task-specific responsiveness
+### TRP signaling inhibited task-specific responsiveness

 Based on our behavioral and peptidomics results, we hypothesized tachykinin signaling to affect response thresholds and tested this prediction with a combination of gain- and loss-of-function experiments.
 We focused on TRP2 because it showed a stronger binding affinity to the receptor TRPR than TRP3 in our biochemical work (see 'TRP/TRPR signaling was found to affect the Gαq and Gαs pathways and trigger the ERK cascade' section).

-## TRP2 injection decreased task-specific responsiveness
+#### TRP2 injection decreased task-specific responsiveness

 Task-specific responsiveness of the different behavioral phenotypes (PFs, NFs, and NBs) was decreased by injection of TRP2 in a task-specific manner (Figure 3 and Figure 3—source data 1).

 ![Figure 3.](https://cdn.elifesciences.org/articles/64830/elife-64830-fig3-v2.jpg)

-**Figure 3.:** Apis mellifera ligustica).(A) The proportion of pollen foragers (PFs), nectar foragers (NFs), and nurse bees (NBs) exhibiting a positive proboscis extension reflex (PER) increased with increasing concentrations of sucrose solutions but was overall decreased in PFs and NFs after injection of TRP2 compared to ddH2O injection.
+**Figure 3.:** (A) The proportion of pollen foragers (PFs), nectar foragers (NFs), and nurse bees (NBs) exhibiting a positive proboscis extension reflex (PER) increased with increasing concentrations of sucrose solutions but was overall decreased in PFs and NFs after injection of TRP2 compared to ddH2O injection.
 (B) Median sucrose response scores (SRS; intermediate lines) and quartiles (upper and lower lines) of ddH2O-injected and TRP2-injected groups of PFs, NFs, and NBs.
 The number of bees varied between 52 and 58 per group.
 Mann-Whitney U tests were used to compare the SRS (*p<0.05).
 The proportion of PFs, NFs, and NBs showing PER to pollen stimulation (C) and larva stimulation (D) after injection of TRP2 or ddH2O.
 Numbers in bars are the number of individuals sampled in each group.
 Independent chi-square tests were used to compare the responsiveness between different treatments (*p<0.05) and between different behavioral phenotypes within treatments (significant differences are denoted by letters, p<0.05).
-Figure 3—source data 1.2O and tachykinin-related peptide 2 (TRP2).

 Injection of the TRP2 peptide significantly reduced the SRS of PFs (Z = 2.2, p=0.031), significantly reducing PER responses to all sucrose concentrations used.
 Similarly, NFs injected with TRP2 displayed significantly lower SRS than control-injected NFs (Z = 2.3, p=0.019), significantly reducing PER responses to all sucrose concentrations except 0.1% (Figure 3A and B, Figure 3—source data 1).
 In contrast, TRP2-injected NBs did not show significant responsiveness changes to sucrose relative to controls.
 For pollen stimulation, PFs showed significantly decreased responsiveness to pollen loads after TRP2 injection (χ2 = 6.7, p=0.017), while no significant effects were observed in PFs and NFs (Figure 3C).
 In the larval responsiveness assay, injection of TRP2 only significantly affected the responsiveness of NBs (χ2 = 6.1, p=0.001) but not NFs or PFs (Figure 3D).

-## Downregulation of TRP or TRPR increased task-specific responsiveness
+#### Downregulation of TRP or TRPR increased task-specific responsiveness

 The function of TRP/TRPR signaling on task-specific responsiveness was further confirmed by RNAi-mediated downregulation of TRP or TRPR that increased task-specific responsiveness, opposite to the results of the TRP2 injection.